dalehassinger/Blog/unlocking-the-potential-vmware-aria-operations-metric-searching/index.md

 ---

 These metric search query examples should give you some good ideas of what you can do.
-Take thee examples and change to make your own.
+Take these examples and change to make your own.
 Have Fun!

 ---